Clese Erikson, MPAff

 Lead Research Scientist, Department of Health Policy & Management, Milken Institute School of Public Health

-Ms. Erikson is the Deputy Director of the Health Workforce Research Center on Emerging Health Workforce Issues at The George Washington University and a member of the senior leadership team of the Fitzhugh Mullan Institute for Health Workforce Equity.
-She is currently the Principle Investigator on a three-year behavioral health workforce study funded by the Substance Abuse and Mental Health Services Administration.
+Clese Erikson, M.P.Aff., is the Deputy Director of the Health Workforce Research Center on Emerging Health Workforce Issues at The George Washington University (GW) and a member of the senior leadership team of the Fitzhugh Mullan Institute for Health Workforce Equity.
+She was also the Principal Investigator on a three-year behavioral health workforce study funded by the Substance Abuse and Mental Health Services Administration.
+She has published peer review articles on buprenorphine prescribers, peer support providers, structural racism, telehealth, the workforce implications of new care delivery models, accountable care organizations, care coordination roles in value-based care, consumer

 Deputy Director, Health Workforce Research Center, Fitzhugh Mullan Institute for Health Workforce Equity